ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 8. Select **Save** in the menu bar at the top of the window.
 9. In the **New Group** window, scroll to the bottom of the window and select the **Create** button.
 10. In the **Groups | All groups** window, the **Enrolled Devices** group should now appear in the list of groups.
-11. Leave the **Azure Active Directory admin center** tab open in your browser for the next task.
+11. Leave the Azure portal and the Azure Active Directory admin center tabs open in your browser for the next task.

 # Proceed to Lab 10 -Exercise 3